 For 2 years I’ve run a website called Ultimate Rob (www.ultimaterob.com).
 In that time, I’ve published roughly 50 articles and posted more than 60 videos.
 My goal when I started the website was for it to be the go to website for ultimate frisbee but very quickly I realized that it wasn’t feasible – both from a time perspective on my side and from a searching perspective from a user side.
 I decided to instead focus on writing articles and filming videos that would help people very simply “Play Ultimate Better”.

 So far, I’ve seen my fan base grow consistently and that’s been done mostly through word of mouth.
-I haven’t spent money on advertising and loan bad credit loans with no guarantor, although I know that would have helped me grow more quickly.
-CitrusNorth enables an individual like me to borrow what I need and pay it back over a fixed period of time, which should be repaid on the next paycheck.
+I haven’t spent money on advertising, although I know that would have helped me grow more quickly.
 I also haven’t spammed people like a lot of people do when they don’t understand marketing and so the fans who do follow me appreciate what I do and I can honestly say that I haven’t had 1 negative comment in 2 years on any of my videos or articles.
 I have had some great discussions with players from all over the world – Ireland, Australia, Mexico, Poland, China, Philippines to name a few – and have been lucky enough to meet some of those players in person.
 When I started, I had some general ideas about how to monetize Ultimate Rob because I have spent a few thousand dollars to get everything going.
 However, the more time I’ve spent on the website and the more I’ve connected with people, I’ve decided that I had more value to offer than charging for content.
 The approach I chose to take was to offer to run clinics for teams and have them pay for my expenses.
 This would allow me to travel, share my knowledge and meet some awesome people.
 Although I wasn’t charging for the clinic per se, I was hoping to sell some of my dvd’s (I created a dvd 2 summers ago and have sold roughly 50 copies).
 With that in mind, I have spoken to some ultimate players in different countries about running a clinic for them – and so far none have happened.

 On Monday, the captain of the Malaki UFC (Ultimate Frisbee Club) contacted me and asked if I would consider going to Mexico from June 24 – July 4 to coach them and play a tournament with them.
 It’s still hard to believe it’s happening because, although I knew I could do it, I didn’t think it would happen.
 Well now, it is.